Kekule-OXC/LPC2LCD/Readme.md

 8. Enable  `SmartXX`  LCD in your dashboard.

-9. Set contrast to `25%`  to max out the contrast.
-Use the trim pot on the top of the board to set the desired contrast
+9. Use the trim pot on the top of the board to set the desired contrast